john-git-uk/topology1/topology1_journal.md

 systemctl restart freeradius
 systemctl restart nslcd
 ~~~

 ### Debian LDAP Server
+This server is also providing a web interface for managing the LDAP server.
+It is not necessary and could be disabled to reduce attack surface.
 #### Packages:
 ~~~
 slapd ldapscripts apache2 php libapache2-mod-php phpldapadmin